nintexplatform/nwc-solution-starter/README.md

 - Can now deploy the SPPKG file, only.
 - Within a site collection, choose "Add An App"
 - WebPart will now be available in the gallery

+## Troubleshooting ;

+##### Update Version

+- If making any changes or edits to files, and then re-build, make sure to update the version number
+- Within file package-solution.json